sframe-wg/sframe/draft-ietf-sframe-enc.md

-This division of responsibilities is similar to the way other media parameters (e.g., codecs) are typically handled in media applications, in the sense that they are set up in some signaling protocol, and then not described in the media.
+This division of responsibilities is similar to the way other media parameters (e.g., codecs) are typically handled in media applications, in the sense that they are set up in some signaling protocol and not described in the media.
-Applications might find it useful to extend the protocols used for negotiating other media parameters (e.g., SDP {{?RFC8866}}) to also negotiate parameters for SFrame.
+Applications might find it useful to extend the protocols used for negotiating other media parameters (e.g., Session Description Protocol (SDP) {{?RFC8866}}) to also negotiate parameters for SFrame.

 ## Header Value Uniqueness